SSR Mining Inc. (SSRM) Shares Decline Despite Market Challenges

 SSRM’s Market Performance

-SSRM’s stock has seen a -0.71% decrease for the week, with a -12.16% drop in the past month and a 0.72% gain in the past quarter.
-The volatility ratio for the week is 2.97%, and the volatility levels for the past 30 days are at 2.97% for SSR Mining Inc. The simple moving average for the past 20 days is -5.10% for SSRM’s stock, with a -6.65% simple moving average for the past 200 days.
+SSRM’s stock has seen a -1.65% decrease for the week, with a -5.97% drop in the past month and a -9.80% fall in the past quarter.
+The volatility ratio for the week is 2.49%, and the volatility levels for the past 30 days are at 2.96% for SSR Mining Inc. The simple moving average for the past 20 days is -4.58% for SSRM’s stock, with a -8.24% simple moving average for the past 200 days.

 Analysts’ Opinion of SSRM